prysmaticlabs/prysm/sharding/README.md

 ## Selecting Notaries Via Random Beacon Chains

 In our current implementation for the Ruby Release, we are selecting notaries through a pseudorandom method built into the SMC directly.
 Inspired by dfinity's random beacon chains, the Ethereum Research team has been proposing [better solutions](https://github.com/ethereum/research/tree/master/sharding_fork_choice_poc) that have faster finality guarantees.
 The random beacon chain would be in charge for pseudorandomly sampling notaries and would allow for cool stuff such as off-chain collation headers that were not possible before.
-Through this, no gas would need to be paid for including collation headers and we can achieve faster finality guarantees, making the system way better than before
+Through this, no gas would need to be paid for including collation headers and we can achieve faster finality guarantees, making the system way better than before.

 <https://ethresear.ch/t/posw-random-beacon/1814/6>